Logiqx/gps-details/docs/apps/waterspeed/first-impressions/README.md

 ![word-wrap](img/word-wrap.png)

-#### Position within Sessions
+#### 3.2 Position within Sessions

 After viewing an individual session then closing it, the previous position in the list of sessions is lost.

 It's quite disorienting to the user and makes browsing of sessions difficult.

-Ideally the session list should restore it's prior state, looking just like it was prior to viewing an individual session.
+Ideally the session list should restore its prior state, looking just like it was prior to viewing an individual session.

-#### Sport Filter
+#### 3.3 Sport Filter

 It would be convenient if the search / filter only listed the sports which are actually present for the user, not all sports.